greeta-twitter-01/twitter-api/README.md

 - Warning!
 Sometimes REST endpoints return `504 Gateway Timeout`, `405 Method not Allowed` or other errors, just retry the REST API endpoint again

-- click "Authorize" and use admin/admin or user/user for credentials (clientId should be `twitter-app`)

 - find word count for any word on `Analytics` page (see the list of words in `MockKafkaStreamRunner`)

 - find word count for any word on `Kafka Streams` page (see the list of words in `MockKafkaStreamRunner`)

 - find all documents or document by id on `Elastic Query` page

+- click `Authorize` on `Elastic Query` page and use admin/admin or user/user for credentials (clientId should be `twitter-app`)

+- search documents by text using `get-document-by-text` endpoint.
+It will return all documents containing the Text + Word Count for this Text. (see the list of text words in `MockKafkaStreamRunner`)

 - Congratulations!
 You successfuly tested `Twitter Analytics` Microservices with CQRS!